Single Sign On (SSO)

 Reporting: Understand and report on access with detailed authentication logs in a business context from a central administration console.

-Frequently Asked Questions about Single Sign-on
+Frequently Asked Questions about Single Sign-On

 When members of your organisation only require one set of login credentials to access applications, the authentication system allows the following benefits;